One week of practice school has ended and much to my relief

 Very sad .....

-We ran into other members and we decided to go for Greek food.
+ran into other members and we decided to go for Greek food.
 WE NEEDED this relaxing evening...

 Julianna enjoying a glass of wine.....